 So what left me cold?
 I guess it was the smallness of the story.

 There Will Be Blood is about an oil man named Daniel Plainview (Day-Lewis), a misanthropic opportunist who arrives at the birth of the era of the automobile and dreams of making it big.
 Using his waifish adopted son (a terrific newcomer named Dillon Freasier) as a prop, he swindles a rural Californian church family – with the surname Sunday, no less – out of their land and commences drilling, thus setting up the story's main conflict between the atheist Plainview and the vain young minister Eli Sunday (Paul Dano, who is very good).

 And herein lies the problem.

-While Anderson might be telling us, "You put gas in your car today thanks to whacked-out individuals like Daniel Plainview", the film itself is such an intimate experience that it's easy to forget that Plainview represents a class of men who, a century ago, carved out the future of the world.
-Instead, There Will Be Blood winds up as an actor's showcase for Dano and especially for Day-Lewis.
-(His performance is reminiscent of John Huston's corrosive millionaire in Chinatown, down to the accent - it's not hard to imagine Daniel Plainview changing his name to Noah Cross and getting interested in water rights a few years after the close of There Will Be Blood).
+While Anderson might be telling us "You put gas in your car today thanks to whacked-out individuals like Daniel Plainview," the film itself is such an intimate experience that it's easy to forget that Plainview represents a class of men who, a century ago, carved out the future of the world.
+Instead, There Will Be Blood winds up an actor's showcase for Dano and especially for Day-Lewis.
+(His performance is reminiscent of John Huston's corrosive millionaire in Chinatown, down to the accent – it's not hard to imagine Daniel Plainview changing his name to Noah Cross and getting interested in water rights a few years after the close of There Will Be Blood).

 I still think it's a good film.
-And perhaps you will like it more than I did if you walk into it with the expectation that this a small movie with small ideas, but about big characters.
+And perhaps you will like it more than I did if you walk into it with the expectation that this a small movie with small ideas but big characters.
 Again, one could read a lot into the battle between the heartless businessman and the self-righteous churchman, but as There Will Be Blood hardly approaches the stuff of epic myth, it's a stretch to find a meaningful metaphor.